 Through the 1940s and ’50s, plastics and synthetics were first introduced.

-- In 1992, visitors to the CNE were able to put on a headset and step into virtual-reality gaming.
+In 1992, visitors to the CNE could put on a headset and step into virtual-reality gaming.

 Exhibits at The Ex

 Throughout the early years, while the latest in farm machinery was on display for those in agriculture, major technological advancements like the telephone (1888) were also being demonstrated.